IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-encoding-formats.md

 ---

 <!-- <properties
-    pageTitle="What media file formats are supported by the recommended encoder? v2" description="What media file formats are supported by the recommended encoder? v2" service="microsoft.media"
+    pageTitle="What media file formats are supported by the recommended encoder?" description="What media file formats are supported by the recommended encoder?" service="microsoft.media"
     resource="mediaservices"
     authors="juliako"